Peer Rope Helsinki every Friday

 Peer Rope Helsinki is a safer space.

-Leave your ego at the door <3 – This is a safer space for all genders, sexualities, backgrounds, bodies, abilities and switching.
+This is a safer space for all genders, sexualities, backgrounds, bodies, abilities and roles.
 Don’t assume others’ identity or history.
 Racist, sexist, homophobic or other oppressive behavior is not ok.

 Respect others’ intimacy, personal space, boundaries, and closets.
 Don’t talk about who you saw doing what at the event.